 Puke & Snot

-1975_The nationally recognized comedians “Puke and Snot” Duo who relentlessly provides unending Comedy and Mayhem, cleverly disguised in Shakespearean Wit and Verse.
+1975 the nationally recognized comedians “Puke and Snot” Cleverly disguised in Shakespearean Wit and Verse.
 They started at the Minnesota Renaissance in 1975, Serious Sword fighting, along with the average uncooked vegetable and Joe and Mark Sieve (Ralph Puke) first got their start back in 1975 at the Minnesota Renaissance Festival under the names Mouldy & Wart.

-Shows were ten minutes in length, largely improvised, always in the streets.
-The next year they changed their names to Puke n’ Snot joined at the Minnesota Festival by Penn and Teller.
-As the years went on that act of Puke n’ Snot became bigger.
-They were seen at many other Renaissance Festivals, Soon the shows would become too big for the streets of any Renaissance Festivals so in 1983 Puke n’ Snot moved to stage.
+Shows were ten minutes in length, largely improvised, and always in the streets.
+The next year, they changed their names to Puke n’ Snot joined at the Minnesota Festival by Penn and Teller.
+As the years and were went on that act of Puke n’ Snot became bigger.
+They were seen at many other Renaissance Festivals, Soon the shows would become too big for the streets of any Renaissance Festivals, so in 1983, Puke n’ Snot moved to stage.

 Puke n’ Snot putting their own spin “trademark brand of mock-Shakespearean vaudeville to audiences composed mostly of morbidly obese, turkey-drumstick devouring, semi-conscious yahoos.”
-Joe and Mark together put out four cds and one dvd of their work over the 35 years of play the old men in tights.
+Joe and Mark have put out four cds and one dvd of their work over the 35 years of playing the old men in tights.
 Audience-participation, provide many hilarious and memorable moments!